Train a Cat to Do Something? Really?

 Let your cat go in and out without needing to push the flap open for a day or so.
 Prop the flap open with a piece of duct tape and sit outside in front of the open flap with a treat to encourage your cat to use the door.
 Laser pointers work well to activate cats who are unsure about stepping through the unfamiliar flap.

 Measure the inches from the floor to your cat’s belly.
 If it is five inches, then install the cat door five inches up from the bottom of the door.
 Your cat should have a clear view of what’s outside the cat door as soon as they push open the door.

 3. Provide a “Safe” Space Outside the Cat Door

 Cats love to hide in boxes, enclosed cat beds, drawers and anything else that makes them feel safe.
 If your cat readily comes through the cat door into your home but resists going out the door, it could be the area just outside the cat door is too open.
 Try arranging some potted plants or small patio chairs outside the cat door to make your cat feel less vulnerable to unknown dangers lurking in open spaces.
 Cats may be considered “domesticated” pets, but they are still the most instinct-driven domesticated pet!

-Tips for Buying a Cat Door for Door Types (Glass Doors, Sliding Glass Doors and Traditional Doors)
+Tips for Buying a Cat Door for Different Door Types

 Ask yourself these questions when researching cat doors: